 If a review of your record by the Graduate Faculty of the Department is called for by the Graduate Coordinator or your Major Professor, the Graduate Faculty of the Department in a meeting including your Major Professor will vote to classify your performance in one of the following categories: Satisfactory/Unsatisfactory.
 A rating of Satisfactory means that you are making adequate and timely academic progress towards your degree.
 A rating of Unsatisfactory means that you are not making adequate and timely progress towards your degree.
+A rating of unsatisfactory means that you are not making adequate and timely progress towards your degree.
 Receipt of a first Unsatisfactory rating does not constitute dismissal from the program, but does constitute advice to apply yourself more diligently to completing the requirements for the degree so as to avoid dismissal.
 Receipt of a second Unsatisfactory rating does constitute dismissal from the program.
 The Graduate School will be notified that you have been dismissed, and you will not be permitted to enroll for the following semester.
 After notification of dismissal, you will have ten working days to appeal in writing to the faculty of the Department.
 If your appeal is denied, you may appeal to the Dean of the Graduate School.

-6.4 Graduate School policy provides that if a PhD student fails to complete all requirements for the degree within five years of admission to candidacy, the student must retake the written and oral comprehensive exams and be readmitted to candidacy (Graduate School Bulletin, Doctor of Philosophy, Requirements, Time Limit: http://grad.uga.edu/index.php/current-students/policies-procedures/academics/types-of-degrees-offered/doctor-of-philosophy-phd/doctor-of-philosophy-time-limit/).
+8.4 Graduate School policy provides that if a PhD student fails to complete all requirements for the degree within five years of admission to candidacy, the student must retake the written and oral comprehensive exams and be readmitted to candidacy (Graduate School Bulletin.
+Doctor of Philosophy, Requirements, Time Limit: http://grad.uga.edu/index.php/current-students/policies-procedures/academics/types-ofdegrees-offered/doctor-of-philosophy-phd/doctor-of-philosophy-time-limit/).
 The Department reserves the right to refuse such a student permission to retake the comprehensive exams, and to instead dismiss the student for failure to make sufficient academic progress.